michaelgrosner/tribeca/README.md

 Troubleshooting:

- * If there is no wallet data on a given exchange, do a manual buy/sell order first using the website of the exchange.
+ * If there is no wallet data on a given exchange, double-check the currency symbols with `--list` argument.

  Optional: